vishkharat/asset_trading_tracker_API/README.md

 MongoDB as the database
 Mongoose as the ORM
 JSON Web Tokens (JWT) for authentication
-Swagger for API documentation
 Getting Started
 ## Installation
 Clone the repository: git clone https://github.com/your-username/asset-trading-tracker.git Install dependencies: npm install
-Set up environment variables: cp .env.example .env and update the values Start the server: node server.js
+Set up environment variables: cp .env.example .env and update the values Start the server: npm run dev

 ## Testing
 To run tests, use the command npm test